MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 ### Authenticating your credentials in sandbox

 For the sandbox environment, the following are the endpoints you must use to get Microsoft accounts and your application's client ID.
-Wherever you see endpoints mentioned in [Authentication with OAuth](/bingads/guides/authentication-oauth), substitute them with the following SI endpoints.
+Wherever you see endpoints mentioned in [Authentication with OAuth](/bingads/guides/authentication-oauth), substitute them with the following sandbox endpoints.

  - partner.api.sandbox.bingads.microsoft.com&mdash;Endpoint for Bing Ads sandbox
  - account.microsoft-int.com&mdash;Endpoint for getting a sandbox Microsoft account